File last modified:

 Conversion is nothing new in China.
 Conversion back and forth among competing religious alternatives at all levels has been a constant option through most of Chinese history.
 Perhaps as a long-term adaptation, conversion has itself become part of the popular religious system, which has expanded to "contain" the notion of alternative standards of faith and practice among which conversion occurs.
 Traditionally, most Chinese conversion was probably "additive" (it did not require abandonment of old beliefs, merely their subordination to new ones); it was "conditional" (adherence to a religious regimen was conditioned by external standards of evaluation, such that the new religious system was not, at least initially, ultimate but was accepted only if congruent with an outside standard); and it probably normally involved "pantheon interchangeability" (loyalties were shifted from one cult or sect to another with little dramatic change in cosmology or values).

 China, said to have domesticated Buddhism and largely to have resisted Christianity, has tamed conversion as well.
 If this puzzles us, it is because we so rarely allow for the glyphomancy factor.
 The term "glyphomancy factor" is intended to underline that traditional Chinese conversion (which provides the model for much modern Chinese conversion) rarely involved the exclusivity that seems implicit in the word "conversion" as used in colloquial English.
-As a result the constant Chinese shifts of emphasis and balance among religious alternatives are readily ignored, and "real" conversion is sought in switch of allegiance to a "world religion" outside the sphere of traditional Chinese belief altogether.
+As a result, the constant Chinese shifts of emphasis and balance among religious alternatives are readily ignored by analysts, and "real" conversion is sought only in switch of allegiance to a "world religion" outside the sphere of traditional Chinese belief altogether.
 Conversion is then seen as a shift from "traditionalism" to "rationalism" or the like.
 Such a change may be a sign of profound societal alienation and possibly psychopathology, but at least it is "real" conversion.

 In Taiwan (and China more broadly), however, conversion to so-called world religions does not always give evidence of being qualitatively different from conversion among traditional alternatives.
 This is not to say that modern Chinese Christians or Muslims have the minds of Míng 明 dynasty Taoists; they do not.
 Neither, however, do modern Taoists.
 China in general and Taiwan in particular are hardly immune from the currents of thought and practice that blow over the modern world, and Taiwan is indeed a major center for the scientific and technological revolution that was once imagined to be "Western science" and is still sometimes so described.
 But the changes that sweep the Chinese worldview do not seem to be closely associated with Chinese religious conversion so much as with the subtler transformations brought upon us all by technological change on the one hand and political change on the other.